machinereading/crowdsourcing/README.md

 ## About
-Effective Crowdsourcing of Multiple Tasks for Comprehensive Information Extraction The source code in this repository is related to crowdsourcing tasks;
+Effective Crowdsourcing of Multiple Tasks for Comprehensive Information Extraction The source code in this repository is related to each crowdsourcing tasks;
 1) Data preparation
 2) Data post-processing
 3) Quality evaluator